 There are tons of examples from other cultures, too.
 Dragons exist in the legends and myths of Japan, Bhutan, Greece, Russia, India, Persia, Korean, and Vietnam, among others.
 In the Norse Poetic Edda, the wyrm (dragon) Nidhoggr is wrapped around the roots of the One Tree (Yggdrasil).

-Modern manifestations of dragons abound, too.
+Modern manifestations of the beasts abound, too.
 From Tolkien’s Silmarillion and The Hobbit to Anne McCaffrey’s Dragonriders of Pern, and the fantasy roleplaying game Dungeons and Dragons, the creatures have captured the imaginations of millions.
 One of my writer friends (Colin Rutherford) has a fantasy series called Tales of the Neverwar that features dragons.
 I’ve read the prequel and the first book of the series and they are great!

 In The Gemstone Chronicles Book Four: The Ruby, dragons make their appearance on the side of the Drow.
 The first dragon in the book is a red dragon, which, in my story, is not the most intelligent of creatures, but does have a penchant for breathing fire (and burning trucks, but you have to read the book to discover how it all comes about).
 There are a few other dragons in the story, but they don’t play a huge role, except for one, but no spoilers from me!

 There you have my homage to dragons!
 I think they are cool and, in the words of the cartographers of old, “Here Be Dragons!”

 What are your favorite dragons?
 Are they treasure guarding beasties, misunderstood creatures given a bad rap, or truly evil creatures?
 Leave me a comment and let me know.
 Share your dragon lore with us!